Thank God It's Friday (film): Soundtrack

 The film contains many popular disco songs, with many key performers featured, including Donna Summer, Pattie Brooks, Love & Kisses, The Commodores.
 A triple album containing many of the tracks heard in the film was released six weeks in advance of the theatrical release to build up interest in the film.

-Several songs heard in the film were not included on the soundtrack album, including Alec R. Costandinos' "Romeo and Juliet", Giorgio Moroder's "From Here to Eternity", The Originals' "Down to Love Town", D.C.
+Several songs heard in the film were not included on the soundtrack album, including an excerpt from Alec R. Costandinos' suite Romeo and Juilet, Giorgio Moroder's "From Here to Eternity", The Originals' "Down to Love Town", D.C.
 LaRue's "You Can Always Tell a Lady (By the Company She Keeps)", The Commodores' "Brick House", The 5th Dimension's "You Are The Reason (I Feel Like Dancing)", Meco's "Meco's Theme" and the Village People tracks, "In Hollywood (Everybody Is A Star)" and "I Am What I Am".

 The biggest hit single on the album was Donna Summer's "Last Dance", which won an Academy Award as well as a Golden Globe for Best Original Song and also made it to #3 on the US singles chart.
 The song was written by Paul Jabara, who the following year composed Summer's duet with Barbra Streisand, "No More Tears (Enough Is Enough)".
 Jabara performed two of the songs on the Thank God It's Friday soundtrack and appeared in the film as well.

 The soundtrack album was issued as a three-record set in 1978, of which the third disc was a single side 12 inch single of the 15:45 minutes Donna Summer, "Je t'aime... moi non plus" track.
 Upon its 1978 release, a promo set of separate 12" singles of every track was released to select DJs only.
 An edited CD came out in 1995 on the budget label Rebound Records.
 A digitally remastered version of the full soundtrack on a 2 disc set was released on PolyGram Records on March 25, 1997.
 The company that holds the rights to the album is as of 1998 the Universal Music Group.
 The album is described by many as the world's only five-sided soundtrack album.